linuxgurugamer/Collide-o-Scope/Resources/GameData/Collide-o-Scope/Readme.txt

 New in v1.1: Markers are now available in the flight scene.
 Use the Flight Markers tweakable to toggle on/off.
 Lift and body lift can be separated by toggling Combine Lift.

-== Notes ==
+## Notes

 - There are bugs in this mod.
 I am not a graphics programmer.
 The rendering code was written by someone else.
 The bugs that exist also exist in the mod where the code first appeared.
 These bugs are not major and the mod works as intended.

 - Any craft and save game written with the application active (green) will have minor amounts of information written to them.
 This is a KSP thing that cannot be worked around.
 There is no effect other than warnings in the log when these files are reloaded.
 Don't panic, I just want everyone to know this happens and that I looked into having it not occur.

+## History

+See the changelog.txt file or git history.

-== Special Thanks ==
+## Special Thanks

-- Squad for the awesomeness that is Kerbal Space Program.
 - DasValdez for always being inspiring and classy.
-- Muddr for for always being inspiring and bug testing.
+- Muddr for always being inspiring and bug testing.
 - Popskyy for the creativity fuel. https://popskyy.bandcamp.com/
 - Pyreliter for the mod name.
-- EJ_SA for always being inspiring and keeping those eyes hidden.

-== Changelog ==
-See changelog.txt

-== License ==
+## License

-See License.txt and the Licenses folder
+CC BY-NC-SA 4.0
+See LICENSE.md for more details.